Skip to Content

 • Asbestos-Related Disease Risk: Moderate

-First responders risk exposure during and after any event that disturbs asbestos.
-This may include damage to asbestos-containing infrastructure, asbestos deposits or equipment with asbestos products.
+First responders are at risk of exposure during and after any event that disturbs asbestos.
+Damage to asbestos-containing buildings or products can be hazardous.
 Common types of disasters first responders may be involved with include:

-• Natural disasters: Hurricanes, floods and wildfires can cause damage to asbestos-containing materials in buildings.
-These destructive events may tear apart older buildings and equipment.
-This can damage internal asbestos products.
-Asbestos products may spread widely around the area in the wake of natural disasters.
-For example, New Jersey officials warned residents of possible asbestos exposure after Hurricane Sandy.
+• Natural disasters: Hurricanes, floods and wildfires can tear apart older buildings and equipment.
+This can damage their internal asbestos products.
+Asbestos products may spread widely in areas affected by natural disasters.
+For example, New Jersey officials warned residents of asbestos risks after Hurricane Sandy.

-• Unintentional man-made disasters: Unintentionally created man-made disasters include waterline bursts, gas explosions and other unplanned failures of equipment.
-Old infrastructure such as water pipes may contain asbestos.
-Any disturbance or wearing of these components may spread the dangerous carcinogen around.
+• Unintentional man-made disasters: These include waterline bursts, gas explosions and other equipment failures.
+Old infrastructure, such as water pipes that may contain asbestos, can fail.
+When it does, it can release asbestos.
+When components are disturbed or worn, they may spread the dangerous carcinogen around.

-Many professionals may be exposed to asbestos while responding to these events.
-In some cases, such as gas explosions, they may be equipped with standard personal protective equipment (PPE) during response and cleanup.
+Many people may be exposed to asbestos while responding to these events.
+In some cases, they may be equipped with personal protective equipment (PPE).
 However, immediate response teams may not be wearing PPE.
-For instance, paramedics are often more vulnerable to inhaling or ingesting airborne irritants, such as asbestos dust.

-The 9/11 World Trade Center terrorist attacks in New York City exposed thousands of individuals to hazardous materials.
-The twin towers contained hundreds of tons of asbestos.
-The fall of the towers released toxic dust containing asbestos and other contaminants for blocks.
+The 9/11 World Trade Center terrorist attacks exposed thousands to hazardous materials.
+The Twin Towers contained hundreds of tons of asbestos.
+The towers’ fall released toxic dust containing asbestos and other contaminants.

 First responders may have inhaled or ingested the dust.
-As a result, many first responders and others present at Ground Zero have been diagnosed with various illnesses, including mesothelioma.
-Affected individuals include New York City police, response teams, fire department and emergency personnel.
+Many present at Ground Zero have been diagnosed with various illnesses, including mesothelioma.
+This includes New York City police, response teams, firefighters and emergency personnel.

 What Asbestos Products Put First Responders at Risk?